aem-aem/agorakit/README.md

 # Backup database and storage
 Storage and database are persisted into a docker volume

-A backup every 6 hours of storage and database dump is already configured to work with Scaleway Object Storage (included in crontab maintenance tasks)
+A backup every 6 hours of storage and database dump is already configured to work with MEGA.nz cloud storage (included in crontab maintenance tasks)

-Update `S3_BACKUP_BUCKET_NAME` environment variable in `docker-compose.yml`
-Update `ACCESS_KEY` and `SECRET_KEY` in `aws/credentials`
+To authenticate to your MEGA.nz account : `docker exec -it agorakit.local mega-login`